-The UK has a long, storied tradition in excellent higher education.
-Since around a quarter of UK universities are among the most reputed and highest ranking in the world, the United Kingdom manages to attract nearly half a million of international students each year.
+The UK has a long-storied tradition in excellent higher education.
+Since around a quarter of British universities are among the most reputed and highest ranking in the world, England, Scotland, Wales and Northern Ireland manage to attract nearly half a million international students each year.

-By coming to the UK, you’ll not only achieve world-class education, you’ll also get to know more about the unique British culture and perfect your English language and skills.
+By studying in the UK, you’ll not only achieve world-class education, you’ll also get to know more about the unique British culture and perfect your English language and skills.
 One of the most cosmopolitan places on earth, you’ll meet all kinds of people and have an enriching study experience!

 Throughout the UK, you can enrol in universities, university colleges, or business schools.